China–Uganda relations: Economic relations

 Additionally, Uganda has emerged as a potential market for many Chinese businesses, both state-owned and private.
 These businesses include oil and construction, as well as smaller stores and factories for electronics, clothes, and other consumer goods.
+On March 28, 2025, the Embassy of the Republic of Uganda in China, in partnership with the Uganda Consulate in Guangzhou and the Liaoning Provincial Department of Commerce, hosted the first Ugandan-Chinese Mining and Petroleum Investment Promotion Conference.
+This conference brought together both Chinese and Ugandan senior officials, industry leaders, and investors to discuss investment in Uganda's mineral and energy resources.